glstott/PMeND/README.md

 `analysis`: Includes a subfolder for cytoscape styles used, a quick python script to generate lat/long coordinates for each zipcode, and a series of cypher statements used to generate a patristic distance network; build a forest of minimum spanning trees; and summarize the forest of minimum spanning trees.

-`nextflow`: Contains a frame for generating a nextflow workflow to populate and maintain the database.
+`nextflow`: Contains a nextflow workflow to populate and maintain the database.
+Currently, it is manually configured for a slurm HPC environment.

 ## Future Work